-Certainly, if you try the dunking method and it doesn't work, then you could try the method outlined on this site previously - just like the one described above.
-A wooden cocktail stick or tweezers may do the job if you can be gentle enough not to hurt the bee, whilst sufficiently firm to remove the mites.
+Certainly, if you try the dunking method and it doesn't work fully, then you could try the method outlined above.
+A blunted wooden cocktail stick or tweezers may do the job if you can be gentle enough not to hurt the bee, whilst sufficiently firm to remove the mites.
 If the bee is infested, it will hardly be able to move, so the bee should remain fairly still.

 Here I have a a closer photograph of the same bumble bee pictured top of the page, but if you look very, very closely, you can see the mites are slightly loose.
 I have seen them apparently gripping on to bumble bees apparently more tightly than this.